 The new high quality porous ceramic disc membranes have many benefits compared to polymer substrates.
 The ceramic is robust and gives high performance where high temperatures and aggressive cleaning chemicals are prevalent.
 They can withstand the harsh environments found in wastewater treatments and as a result, they are long-lasting and do not need replacing as often as plastic alternatives.

 Also, the new ceramic disc membranes do not need a high water flow rate that is required for current ceramic tubular membranes.
 Therefore businesses can save energy and costs associated with pumping water at lower flow rates.

-Morgan Technical Ceramics has the ability to manufacture components to highly complex geometries and to tight tolerances and its ceramic membranes are just 20 microns in thickness (around 1/5th of the diameter of a human hair).
+Morgan Advanced Materials has the ability to manufacture components to highly complex geometries and to tight tolerances and its ceramic membranes are just 20 microns in thickness (around 1/5th of the diameter of a human hair).
 The porous ceramic membrane systems are ideal for use in ultrafiltration applications that collect bacteria and purify industrial wastewater allowing it to be reused in the plant or safely discharged into the environment.

 "Sustainability is becoming increasingly important in businesses and the environmental benefits of water filtration are well recognised," says Paul Manison, business manager, Morgan Advanced Materials.
 "At Morgan Advanced Materials we work closely with our customers to understand industry demands so we can design and develop high quality products to meet specific needs.
 I'm delighted our new water filtration membranes will help businesses to operate more efficiently, save money and conserve water."